ludyna/lu_brain/CONTRIBUTOR.md

 		my_something.h
 		my_something_3.h

-As a result we have module my_module that uses one sub-module: my_module_2 and source sublfolder my_src_subfolder.
+As a result we have module my_module that uses one sub-module my_module_2 and source sublfolder my_src_subfolder.
 What is difference between my_module_2 and my_src_subfolder?
 The last one doesn't have header files and therefore is directly included in my_module.lu.